redis/redis/README.md

 ---

-Please consult the [TLS.md](TLS.md) file for more information on how to use Redis Community Edition with TLS.
+Please consult the [TLS.md](TLS.md) file for more information on how to use Redis with TLS.

 Playing with Redis Community Edition
 ---

-You can use redis-cli to play with Redis Community Edition.
+You can use redis-cli to play with Redis.
 Start a redis-server instance, then in another terminal try the following:

     % cd src